sveri/tales/resources/templates/md/posts/2016-07-04-phoenix-spring-sails.md

 rest api endpoint.

 Spring boot is a bit different as I also provide login / register and some templates.
 For the comparison purpose I also added that one rest endpoint without having to login.
+**Update** Please note that while the spring boot controller contains an endpoint to persist data I did not use that during the test.

 All three applications offer this endpoint: `/api/browserlink` which uses the internal model layer: